-VMworld VMware will move its entire stack into the Arm architecture as part of a new offering aimed at what is called “edge applications.”
+VMworld VMware will move its entire stack to the Arm architecture as part of a new offering aimed at what is called “edge applications.”

 VMware’s concept does not differ significantly from previous theories as to why the edge matters, namely that it sometimes makes sense to perform a workload close to where data is produced or consumed.
 However, the virtualization giant has done this a little further, defining a “near the edge” place as a place for workloads that run “anywhere between the cloud and the client’s remote location and are delivered as a service.”

 The “far end” is for workloads “placed at a remote location of the customer in the immediate vicinity of the endpoints.”

 While this is some new jargon, VMware’s answer to how to do it well is not – the company went with the familiar “put our integrated stack of virtualized computing, storage and networking – and our assumption of zero trust – everywhere, so your the environment is consistent.
 “Or as the company now calls it, VMware Cross-Cloud Services for All Apps.”